Gh0st352/AETHR/docs/spawner/async.md

 - FIFO fairness: DATA.GenerationQueue is first-in-first-out; long jobs periodically yield to maintain frame responsiveness.
 - Operation budgets: placement loops respect SPAWNER.DATA.CONFIG.operationLimit; yielding cadence is independent but complementary.
-- Auto spawn: When autoSpawn is true, runner triggers [spawnDynamicSpawner()](dev/SPAWNER.lua:438) after build, which sets _engineAddTime and enqueues group names into SPAWNER.DATA.spawnQueue for WORLD to process.
+- Auto spawn: When autoSpawn is true, runner triggers [spawnDynamicSpawner()](dev/SPAWNER.lua:438) after build, which sets _engineAddTime and enqueues group names into SPAWNER.DATA.spawnQueue for WORL[...]
 - Status and metrics: Consider extending job record with startedAt, finishedAt, and error fields in the runner for observability (current enqueue sets enqueuedAt).